 Section 24.4.
-An employee must submit a statement from a licensed health care professional to justify the use of sick leave if one of the following conditions exist:
+An employee must submit a statement from a licensed health care professional to justify the use of sick leave if one of the following conditions exist;

-- a) The employee is off work for five or more consecutive work days; - b) The employee has been off work (regardless of the length of absence) and is released to return to work with restrictions by his or her licensed health care professional; - c) The employee has been exposed to a contagious disease; - d) The employer has reason to believe abuse of leave may have occurred.
+- a) The employee is off work for five or more consecutive days; - b) The employees has been off work (regardless of the length of absence) and is released to return to work with restrictions by his/her licensed health care professional;

+- c) The employee has been exposed to a contagious disease; - d) The employee has reason to believe abuse of leave may have occurred.

 Section 24.5.
 Sick leave usage, when approved, shall be charged in minimum units of one-tenth (.10) hour increments.
-Falsification of a practitioner's statement shall be grounds for disciplinary action.
+Falsification of an application for sick leave or a practitioner's statement shall be grounds for disciplinary action.